danmousley/KnoWaste-v2/src/guidetotesting.md

         })
     })

+    We can then run the test in the console using: npm test

 3. Accssing elements in the DOM

     If we include 'screen.debug()' in our test after Render, it will show us the html that is rendered for that component in the console.